 There is daily INTERCITY (Express) service between Bucharest and Brasov (approximate journey time: 2 ½ hours).

-To check the latest train schedules for domestic routes please visit the website of the Romanian Railways:
+To check train and bus schedules for domestic routes please visit our

 Address: Str.
 15 Noiembrie nr.43

-You can get train schedule information and make reservations up to 24 hours in advance here.
-Tickets for same-day travel can only be purchased at the station.
+Tickets for same-day travel can only be purchased at the train station.

-Brasov Bus Stations (Autogari Brasov) - international & domestic bus service
+Brasov Bus Stations - international & domestic bus service

 Address: Str.
 Avram Iancu 114